 She continues to undertake professional stage management, most recently as Stage Manager for large scale community opera projects for Surrey Arts.

-She is External Examiner for the FdA & BA (Hons) Production & Technical Arts: Stage & Screen at LAMDA (University of Kent), the BA (Hons) Stage and Production Management at East 15 (University of Essex) and the Diploma in Technical & Production Management at Lasalle College of the Arts, Singapore.
+She was formerly External Examiner for the FdA & BA (Hons) Production & Technical Arts: Stage & Screen at LAMDA (University of Kent), the BA (Hons) Stage and Production Management at East 15 (University of Essex) and currently for he Diploma in Technical & Production Management at Lasalle College of the Arts, Singapore.

 - Stage management and creative facilitation of theatre and performance.

 - Pedagogic frailty & resilience in Higher Education

 - Academic identity & values in stage management & technical theatre

 Professional development and work placements

 Franklin, J. (2017) 'The theatrical and the accidental academic: an autoethnographic case study'.
 Arts & Humanities in Higher Education https://doi.org/10.1177/1474022217731543